Stanley Browne (RNZAF officer): Channel Front

 Weather conditions meant there was little operational flying over the winter of 1941 and into early 1942 but the pace of operations soon picked up and the squadron began to regularly fly to German-occupied France, escorting bombers or carrying out sweeps to draw out the Luftwaffe.
 On 29 April, King George VI visited Kenley to observe the squadron while it was on an operation.
 Browne was the last pilot to land.
 He overshot slightly on his landing and required the services of a tractor to turn his Spitfire around before he could taxi to the dispersal area and meet the King.

 On 31 May, No. 485 Squadron was taking part in a large sweep mounted by the RAF over northern France when it was intercepted by several Focke-Wulf Fw 190 fighters.
-He had become separated from his section leader, Johnny Checketts, and had to try and evade several pursuing Fw 190s.
+He had become separated from his section leader, Johnny Checketts, and had to try to evade several pursuing Fw 190s.
 Despite being able to make it into low cloud, his Spitfire was damaged by cannon fire from the Fw 190s and he bailed out.
 He landed near Abbeville but with the help of local villagers, was able to evade Germans searching for him.
 He was sheltered at Amiens until false travel documentation was prepared for him by the French Resistance and, with another downed pilot, travelled south by rail where in mid-June they arrived at the border with Vichy France.
 However, as they crossed the border, the two were detected by the Vichy police and detained.
 Browne had taken photographs of military installations during his transit south but, fearing being treated as a spy, was able to destroy the negatives before they could be found.
 He was taken to Fort de la Revere, between Nice and Monte Carlo, where he met up with another pilot of No. 485 Squadron who had also been shot down on 31 May, Garry Barnett.